Reasons to go to Peninsula Valdés

 • Bird-watching: Tick up to 181 different bird species off your list, including flamingos, burrowing owls and rheas.

-• Scenery: Valdes has a stunning coastline.
-Long shingle beaches that appear to go on forever, dramatic sandy cliffs that drop perilously into the ocean, and crystal clear blue waters for wildlife watching.
+• Scenery: Patagonia's Atlantic coast has long shingle beaches that appear to go on forever, dramatic sandy cliffs that drop perilously into the ocean, and crystal clear blue waters for wildlife watching.

 Sea Lions